MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug, and may not reflect the rates observed in practice.

-The following table summarizes selected adverse reactions reported in clinical trials at a rate of > 1% for minocycline hydrochloride extended-release tablets.
+The following table summarizes selected adverse reactions reported in clinical trials at a rate of >1% for minocycline hydrochloride extended-release tablets and higher than placebo.

 Adverse Reactions